-The program of study in Information Systems is designed to provide the student with the background to perform the functions necessary in a business information processing.
+The program of study in Information Systems is designed to provide the student with the background to perform the functions necessary in business information processing.
 In addition, the student can acquire sufficient managerial knowledge so that he or she will be able to assume supervisory responsibilities in a short time.

-Students in this curriculum should follow the common curriculum for freshmen and sophomores in the School of Business.
+Students in this curriculum should follow the common curriculum for freshmen and sophomores in the School of Business (except for IS 231 and IS 232).

-Qti Qtr.
-Course Hrs Course Hrs.
-EH 306 Bus. & Prof. Writing MN 310 P rin. of Management 4 FI 361 Prin. of Bus.
-Finance MN 340 B usiness & Society4 IS 350 ASSEMBLER Lang.
-Prog MN 346 O org.
-Theory & Behavior4 IS 355 Data Structures MN 480 B usiness Policy5 IS 356 Database Systems MT 331 Pi rin. of Marketing4 IS 460 Systems Analysis QM 374 B Susiness Statistics II5 IS 470 Sys.
-Design & Imple QM 385 P Production Management4 IS 480 Management Info.
-Sys QM 475 Q Quan.
-Mths. of Mgt5 Art/Science Elective Info.
-Sys.
-Elective5 Art/Science Elective Business Elective5
+Course Qtr.
+Hrs.
+Qtr.
+Course Hrs.
+EH 306 Bus. & Prof. Writing FI 361 Financial Mgt.
+I IS 350 Svy. of Computer Lang.
+IS 355 Data Structures IS 356 Database Systems IS 460 Systems Analysis IS 470 Sys.
+Design & Imple IS 480 Management Info.
+Sys Art/Science Elective Art/Science Elective 5 5 5 5 5 MN 310 Prin. of Management